 But I’m not thinking about that dreadful walk to the car or scraping the two-inch thick ice off my windshield.
 Nope, not me, not today because for the next seven days I am in Los Cabos heaven.
-At this moment I’ve got a pina colada in my hand and nothing, oh nothing could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect pitch breeze… “MOMMY!!!
+I’ve got a piña colada in my hand and nothing— oh nothing—could interrupt this special moment I am having with this swaying hammock, the hot sun and this perfect breeze… “MOMMY!!!
 I have to go pee-pee!”
 Well, except for that.

 Now, my partner in crime was all for this trip with our two and three-year-old children.
 “Like come on,” he’d say, “who wouldn’t want to spend a week in Mexico, away from the cold, from work, from having to cook or clean?”
 Being the worrier I am, I was more on the half-glass-empty kind of side, but getting out of the cold and having a change of scenery won the bid, and there we were.

-We had never travelled with both our kids before and them being so young we had a lot to think about – packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc., etc. As any parent can attest to, your mind never shuts off.
-You are always thinking, planning, remembering, forgetting, adjusting; now throw travel into the equation, and your mind might just spontaneously combust.
+We had never travelled with both our kids before, and with them being so young we had a lot to think about—packing, flying, eating, diaper changing, strollering, swimming (why are those swimming diapers so damn expensive?!), etc., etc. As any parent can attest, your mind never shuts off.
+You are always thinking, planning, remembering, forgetting, adjusting—now throw travel into the equation, and your mind might just spontaneously combust.
 But the idea was to go for a week and have the luxuries my partner was dreaming about and hopefully (with fingers tightly crossed of course), the rest would just be a side note.

 The first day we walked down to the sea, I was in awe.
 I’ve seen the ocean a few times before, and I’ve even sailed on the wide-open sea in my early twenties, but looking back I can say that the “awe” factor just wasn’t there.